sandhya-goyal/Sampling_102017182/README.md

-# SAMPLING-102017182  By:
+# SAMPLING By Sandhya Goyal 102017182:

-Sampling assignment
+#Sampling assignment

 ### Sampling Definition
 Sampling of a dataset is the process of selecting a subset of data from a larger dataset for the purpose of analysis or modeling.
 In other words, it involves taking a representative portion of the data that can be used to draw conclusions about the larger dataset.